intelligolabs/MTL-Split/README.md

 ## Run MTL-Split ##
 To run MTL-Split, use the file `main.py`.
-In particular, the `launch.sh` file it contains two example (STL & MTL) of a launch script exmaple that you can use to modify the default configuration.
+In particular, the `launch.sh` file contains two examples (STL & MTL) of a launch script example that you can use to modify the default configuration.

 ## Authors ##
 Luigi Capogrosso<sup>1</sup>, Enrico Fraccaroli<sup>1,2</sup>, Samarjit Chakraborty<sup>2</sup>, Franco Fummi<sup>1</sup>, Marco Cristani<sup>1</sup>